TAFMEDS

 Key terms to master:

-• Functions of behavior (attention, escape, access, automatic)
+• Functions of behavior (attention, escape, tangible, automatic)

 Key terms to master: